Skip to contents

 Introduction and notation

 This vignette explains the design choices of checkinput.
-It also shows how to get a named boolean vector indicating for each element of x if it is TRUE or FALSE according to all_<funcname>(x).
+It also shows how to get a named boolean vector indicating for each element of x if it is TRUE or FALSE according to the check functions.

 Type of x

-The is_<funcname>(x, ...) and all_<funcname>(x, ...) functions of checkinput return either TRUE or FALSE and do not throw errors for any input to x: throwing an error about x is deferred to base::stopifnot() in which calls to functions from checkinput are typically wrapped when they are used inside other functions.
-Errors are thrown about invalid input to arguments other than x, e.g., when values other than TRUE or FALSE are used for allow_zero.
+The check functions of checkinput return either TRUE or FALSE and do not throw errors for any input to x: throwing an error about x is deferred to base::stopifnot() in which calls to functions from checkinput are typically wrapped when they are used inside other functions.
+Errors are thrown about invalid input to arguments other than x, e.g., when values other than TRUE or FALSE are used for allow_NA.

-The default arguments make functions of checkinput more restrictive than the equivalent functions in base R (e.g., checkinput::is_logical() versus base::is.logical()), reflecting that the functions of checkinput are intended for argument checking, where, for example, zero-length x is unwanted.
+The default arguments make functions of checkinput more restrictive than the equivalent functions in base R because the functions of checkinput are intended for argument checking.
+For example, checkinput::is_logical() by default returns FALSE for logical(0) because zero-length x is usually unwanted in function arguments, whereas base::is.logical() returns TRUE for logical(0) because it has type logical.

 Length of x

-By default, is_<funcname>(x) only returns TRUE for x of length one (with the obvious exception of is_zerolength(x)) and all_<funcname>(x) only returns TRUE for x of length larger than zero.
-Set argument allow_zero to TRUE to also return TRUE for zero-length x of the correct type.
-See is_zerolength() and vignette("type_coercion", package = "checkinput") for a discussion of some issues with zero-length input.
+By default, the check functions starting with is_ only return TRUE for x of length one (with the obvious exception of is_zerolength(x)) and the check functions starting with all_ return TRUE for x of length larger than zero.
+Set argument allow_zero to TRUE to let them also return TRUE for zero-length x of the correct type.
+See help("is_zerolength") and vignette("type_coercion", package = "checkinput") for a discussion of some issues with zero-length input.

-By default, functions only return TRUE for x without NAs.
-Set argument allow_NA to TRUE to also return TRUE for x containing NAs of the correct type.
+By default, functions of checkinput return FALSE for x containing NA or NaN.
+Set argument allow_NA to TRUE to let them return TRUE for x containing NA of the correct type, and set argument allow_NaN in functions like is_number(x) to TRUE to let them return TRUE for x containing NaN.

 Return

-The is_<funcname>(x) and all_<funcname>(x) functions of checkinput always return either TRUE or FALSE.
-To get a named boolean vector indicating for each element of x if it TRUE or FALSE according to all_<funcname>(x), use vapply(X = x, FUN.VALUE = logical(1), FUN = all_<funcname>, ...) instead of all_<funcname>(x, ...).
-For example, to check which elements of x are valid names, use vapply(X = x, FUN.VALUE = logical(1), FUN = all_names, ...) instead of all_names(x, ...).
-The dots (...) indicate where to place other function arguments, e.g., allow_underscores = FALSE.
+The check functions of checkinput return either TRUE or FALSE.
+To get a named boolean vector indicating for each element of x if it TRUE or FALSE according to the check functions, use vapply(X = x, FUN.VALUE = logical(1), FUN = all_<func>) instead of all_<func>(x), where all_<func> should be replaced with the relevant function name.
+For example, to check which elements of x are valid names, use vapply(X = x, FUN.VALUE = logical(1), FUN = all_names) instead of all_names(x).
+Other function arguments passed to all_names(), e.g., allow_underscores = FALSE to not allow underscores, should be placed behind argument x.